 Collaboration with The Shift - Leilani Farha's op-ed in the Waterloo Region Record

-We're working with The Shift on a project to realize the right to housing in Kitchener.
+We worked with The Shift on a project to realize the right to housing in Kitchener.
 The Shift is a global housing advocacy group and will be leading the project.
 Leilani Farha is The Shift's Global Director and former UN Special Rapporteur on the right to housing.

 Read Leilani Farha's op-ed on Housing For All in the Waterloo Region Record.

-Temporary location for A Better Tent City
+A Better Tent City

 Peter J. Marshall Innovation Award